 Ocean Sciences Educators’ Retreat (OSER)

 The most recent OSER was held in October 2016 and was hosted by Louisiana State University in Baton Rouge, Louisiana.
 Deans, educators, and members of federal agencies and industry were invited to come together to address pressing issues in ocean sciences education, specifically discussing the current landscape of professional skills training for graduate students and identifying future workforce development needs.

-OSER partnered with the American Geosciences Institute (AGI) on their most recent Currents Newsletter!
+- OSER partnered with the American Geosciences Institute (AGI) on their April 2013 Geoscience Currents.
 The article focuses on female degree rates in the geosciences.
 View it here.

-The results of the preliminary survey on graduate training in professional skills have been published in Oceanography magazine!
+- The results of the preliminary survey on graduate training in professional skills were published in Oceanography magazine in 2013.
 Check it out here.